gildor2/UEViewer/README.md

 Currently all engine versions (from 1 to 4) are supported.

-Previously project was called "Unreal model viewer", however the name [has been changed](https://www.gildor.org/smf/index.php/topic,731.0.html) in 2011 to satisfy request from Epic Games.
+Previously project was called "Unreal model viewer", however the name [has been changed](https://www.gildor.org/smf/index.php/topic,731.0.html) in 2011 to meet demand from Epic Games.

 There's a place where you may discuss the source code:
 [gildor.org forums](https://www.gildor.org/smf/index.php?board=37.0).